dQuadrant/cardano-secp256k1-tests/README.md

 Unit Tests and Test Vectors are present in **/unit-tests** folder

-To run the unit tests run the below command, and see output.
+To run the unit tests type the below command, and verify output.

 `
 cabal test
 `

+To run the benchmarks run the below command, and verify output.

+`
+cabal bench
+`

-To run the test vectors run the below command, and see output.
+To run the test vectors type the below command, and verify output.

 `
 cabal run vector-tests